A new way to evaluate G-Wishart normalising constants via Fourier analysis: A new approach for graphs with minimum fill-in 1, arbitrary

 \section{A new approach for graphs with minimum fill-in 1, arbitrary $D$}

-Let $\G$ be a graph with $n \geq 4$ vertices which has minimum fill-in 1.
-For real number $\beta > -1$ and arbitrary matrix $D \in \mathbb S^n_{++}$, a complicated formula for $\mathcal I_\G(\beta, D)$ is given in \cite{Uhler} (Proposition 3.1 and Corollary 3.2).
-In this Section, we derive an efficient approach to evaluate the G-Wishart normalising constant by reducing it to a one-dimensional integral.
+Let $\G$ be a graph with $p \geq 4$ vertices which has minimum fill-in 1.
+For real number $\beta > -1$ and arbitrary matrix $D \in \mathbb S^p_{++}$, a complicated formula for $\mathcal I_\G(\beta, D)$ is given in \cite{Uhler} (Proposition 3.1 and Corollary 3.2).
+In this Section, we derive an efficient approach to evaluate the $\G$-Wishart normalising constant by reducing it to a one-dimensional integral.
+We order the vertices $\V(\G) = \{v_1, \ldots, v_p\}$ such that the graph $\G^*$ obtained by adding an edge between $v_{p-1}$ and $v_p$ in $\G$ is chordal.